Under The Covers

 Fortunately, they are also ones we can work on passively while we take other steps to deal with our bigger issues.
 Certainly, we can work on these thoughts in meditation, and should; however, this is not our only means of dealing with them.
 In addition, with our busy lives we may not be able to make the time to do so.
 This is where passive actions can help us.

 Let me be clear, by passive, I do not mean casually, or intermittently or without much intent behind them.
 By passively I mean that we are not being forceful with them.
-We are not challenging other thoughts we have with them, though this invariably happens because we are trying to change the thoughts we have had and are having now.
+In a way we are treating them more as nouns rather than verbs.
+We are not challenging other the thoughts we have with them, though this invariably happens because we are trying to change the thoughts we have had and are having now.
 We are simply having a particular thought and are not concerned about other incongruous thoughts we may have.
 I covered a passive method, though I did not refer to it as such, in the essay “One Thought” (4) and again in “Sssh, It’s a Secret” (5).
 In these essays, respectively, I stated: